MohdRas/docker-beginner_to_pro/README.md

 # DNS
+- Only when a container is attached to a user‑defined bridge (or an overlay network).
+- The default bridge (docker0) never gets an embedded DNS; containers on that network rely on the host’s /etc/resolv.conf.
+- If you need containers to talk to each other by name:

+		- docker network create mynet
+		- docker run -d --name web  --network mynet nginx
+		- docker run -d --name api  --network mynet nginx

+# inside any of them: ping web   (or ping web.mynet)
 # 1️⃣ default bridge (what you already have)
 	- docker run -d --name web nginx      # <-- uses default bridge
 	- docker exec web cat /etc/resolv.conf
 		- shows the host DNS (e.g., 192.168.65.7)
+	- Because you started the container on the default bridge (docker0).
+In that mode Docker does not start the embedded DNS, so the file you see is the host‑derived resolv.conf (nameserver 192.168.65.7).
+If you create a custom network, the address changes to 127.0.0.11.

 # 2️⃣ user‑defined bridge (embedded DNS)
 	- docker network create mynet
 	- docker run -d --name api --network mynet nginx
 	- docker exec api cat /etc/resolv.conf
 		- nameserver 127.0.0.11
+# /etc/hosts inside the container
+		- 127.0.0.1 localhost – the normal loop‑back entry (the container’s own “self”).
+		- 172.17.0.2 124afd422cce – the IP address that Docker gave the container on the default bridge network followed by the container’s short‑ID.
+It is not the human‑readable name you gave with --name.
+# /etc/resolv.conf inside the container
+		- nameserver 192.168.65.7 – Docker simply copied the DNS server(s) that the host is using (or that the host’s DHCP gave it).
+The container will send all DNS queries to that address, not to Docker’s internal DNS.
+		- nameserver 127.0.0.11 – When you attach a container to a user‑defined bridge network (or to an overlay network in Swarm/K8s), Docker starts a tiny DNS server inside the Docker daemon and binds it into every such container’s network namespace at the address 127.0.0.11

 # Network Types
 - **default bridge driver ( network type )**